IGB Publishing

 About this book

-Moray is Scotland's sunshine region, featuring dramatic coastlines, soft sandy beaches, mountain scenery and amazing wildlife and history.
-Arranged in four accessible sections, with tips on local travel, this guide will help you get the most from your time in Moray.
+Moray is Scotland's sunshine region, where dramatic coastlines meet soft sandy beaches, mountain scenery, and a rich tapestry of wildlife and history.
+Arranged in four easy-to-navigate sections, with practical travel tips and local insights to will help you get the most from your time in Moray, the newly updated second edition of Moray Speyside: A Travel Guide is your essential companion for exploring this diverse can captivating corner of Scotland.

-Explore the fishing villages of the coastal Laich and try water sports in the beautiful bays.
-Discover the rich heritage of the inland Laich towns with history as far back as the Picts.
-Follow the course of the river Spey all the way to the foot of the Cairngorm Mountains, visiting fascinating whisky towns, castles, and hidden historic gems along the way.
+Wander through the charming fishing villages of the coastal Laich and try water sports in the sheltered bays and scenic coves.
+Discover the rich heritage of the inland Laich towns steeped in history dating back to the Picts.
+Follow the course of the river Spey through whisky country to the foot of the Cairngorm Mountains, visiting fascinating whisky towns, castles, and hidden historic gems along the way.
 Relax on the beaches of the east coast fishing villages where you discover fantastic antique shops, and award winning ice-cream.

-Contains listings for distillery visitor centres, festivals, wildlife tours, and activity providers.
+Contains listings for distillery visitor centres, local festivals, wildlife tours, and outdoor activity providers.

 Shipping